pure-data/externals-howto/externals-HOWTO.md

 In the “dsp”-method a class method for signal-processing is added to the DSP-tree by the function `dsp_add`.

 Apart from the data space `x` of the object, an array of signals is passed.
-The signals in the array are arranged in such a way, that they can be read in the graphical representation of the object clockwisely.
+The signals in the array are arranged from left to right, first the inlets, then the outlets..

 In case there are both two in- and out-signals, this means: